-- 1. The provider must - a. utilize the Senior and Disabilities Services secure electronic interface for submission of confidential and protected health information; - b. subscribe to and review SDS electronic email, http://list.state.ak.us/mailman/listinfo/sds-e-news. - c. maintain all records, required under 7 AAC 105.230, in English and in a form that is legible and understandable to a reviewer; - d. comply with all training requirements; and - e. practice open communications and cooperate with other providers of services. - 2.
-No owner, executive director, board member, authorized agent, employee, or contractor of a provider agency may provide services to recipients if that individual - a. has been convicted of Medicaid fraud; - b. has been sanctioned under Medicaid regulations, or has been suspended or terminated from the Medicaid program, because of program abuse or abuse of a recipient; or - c. has had either a valid criminal history check or variance revoked under 7 AAC 10.945. - 3.
+- 1. The provider must - a. utilize the Senior and Disabilities Services secure electronic interface for submission of confidential and protected health information; - b. subscribe to and review SDS electronic email; - c. maintain all records, required under 7 AAC 105.320, in English and in a form that is legible and understandable to a reviewer; - d. comply with all training requirements; and - e. practice open communications and cooperate with other providers of services. - 2.
+No owner, executive director, board member, authorized agent, employee, or contractor of a provider agency may provide services to recipients if that individual - a. has been convicted of Medicaid fraud or has been suspended or terminated from the Medicaid program because of program abuse or abuse of a recipient; - b. is named on any state or federal exclusion list related to health care services; or - c. has had either a valid criminal history check or variance revoked under 7 AAC 10.945. - 3.
 The provider must comply with the criminal history checks requirements of 7 AAC 10.910 10.990. - 4.
 In the event a dispute arises with another provider and is not resolved by discussion between them, the providers must agree to mediation; the providers must retain an alternate dispute resolution organization to mediate the dispute, and must share equally in the cost.